tweber-ill/ill_mirror-takin2-mnsi/README.md

-# Helical and skyrmion dynamics in MnSi
+# Skyrmion and helical dynamics in MnSi

 ## Description